rashad-07/mpv-subfinder/README.md

 Open mpv's console with `` ` `` and look for `SubFinder loaded — Ctrl+S ready` in the output.
 If absent, the script isn't being loaded — check the filename and folder path.

 **Remove Subtitle from mpv doesn't work (Windows)**
 Install pywin32: `pip install pywin32`.
-Without it, the Remove Primary / Secondary Subtitle right-click options are unavailable.
-Subtitle loading itself still works without it.
+Without it, many features that rely on direct communication with mpv may not work or behave inconsistently. installing pywin32 is strongly recommended on Windows.

 **Pre-filled search query is wrong or empty**
 Enable the IPC server in `mpv.conf` as described above, and install pywin32 on Windows.